 Zagreb is Croatia's capital and largest city

-Alternatively, you can visit one of the many museums and art galleries, like the Homeland War Museum, the Nikola Tesla Technical Museum, or the ever-popular Museum of Broken Hearts.
-Or stroll through the city center, enjoying 17th-century neo-baroque architecture found at Zagreb's Art Pavilion and Croatian National Theater
+Alternatively, you could visit one of the many museums and art galleries, like the Homeland War Museum, the Nikola Tesla Technical Museum, or the ever-popular Museum of Broken Hearts.
+Or stroll through the city center, enjoying 17th-century neo-Baroque architecture found at Zagreb's Art Pavilion and Croatian National Theater.
+Zagreb also has a number of beautiful city parks, which are great for exploring and people-watching, especially in the late afternoon.
+Maksimir is a great option, with a variety of cafés nearby to pick up a coffee for your stroll.

 Trakošćan Castle

-Just a few miles northwest of Zagreb lies Zagorje, a bucolic hilly region, dotted with renaissance and medieval fortresses, numerous baroque castles, and family-run vineyards and farms.
-It's a memorable, romantic landscape that will take you back in time to a sense of both the aristocratic past and the rural traditional way of life that still exists in Croatia today.
+Just a few miles northwest of Zagreb lies Zagorje, a bucolic hilly region dotted with Renaissance and medieval fortresses, numerous Baroque castles, and family-run vineyards and farms.
+It's a memorable, romantic landscape that will take you back in time to a sense of both the aristocratic past and the traditional rural way of life that still exists in Croatia today.
 A quick day trip from Zagreb allows you to immerse yourself in this beautiful region.
+Your guide will take you to Trakošćan Castle, a 14th-century fortress perched on a hill adjacent to a glassy lake.

-Day 3: Zagreb to Rovinj, Lunch in Opatija
+Day 3: Drive to Rovinj via Opatija

 Rovinj

-Though Rovinj remains an active fishing port today, it wasn't until 1763 that it became part of the mainland.
-As such, its restricted access resulted in the labyrinth of narrow, cobblestoned streets you see today.
-Explore Old Town and marvel at the centuries-old Venetian influenced architecture as you pass under archways, through alleyways, and up stone stairwells.
-Navigate your way to Balbi's Arch and the 12th-century Town Clock, noting Rovinj's skyline dominated by the baroque St. Euphemia Church.
+After lunch, continue to Rovinj, a small jewel on the west coast of the Istrian Peninsula.
+Though Rovinj remains an active fishing port, it wasn't until 1763 that it became part of the mainland.
+Its restricted access resulted in the labyrinth of narrow, cobblestoned streets you see today.
+Explore Old Town and marvel at the centuries-old Venetian-influenced architecture as you pass under archways, through alleyways, and up stone stairwells.
+Navigate your way to Balbi's Arch and the 12th-century Town Clock, noting Rovinj's skyline dominated by the Baroque St. Euphemia Church.

-Seek out your choice of interest from churches to galleries and pebbled beaches, capping off the day with a delicious dinner of fresh fish and local wine.
+Seek out your choice of interest, from churches to galleries and pebbled beaches, capping off the day with a delicious dinner of fresh fish and local wine.

-Day 4: Into the Heart of Istria: Grožnjan, Oprtalj, & Motovun
+Day 4: Into the Heart of Istria: Grožnjan, Oprtalj & Motovun

 Plan your trip to Croatia